Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Model and Problem

 \subsection{Bandit under the Matrix-Shaped Rewards}

 Consider a $T$-period horizon for the experimentation; at each time step $t$, the marketer has access to $d_rd_c$ arms (ads campaigns) and each arm yields an uncertain reward (amount of interaction).
-At time $t$, if the marketer pulls arm $(j_t,k_t)\in [d_r]\times [d_c]$, it yields reward
+At time $t$, if the marketer pulls arm $(j_t,k_t)\in [d_r]\times [d_c]$, it yields reward $ y_t :=\bB^*_{j_tk_t} + \epsilon_{t}\,,$ where we assume the observation noises to be independent sub-Gaussian random variables with sub-Gaussian norm at most $\sigma$ (see Definition 5.7 in \cite{vershynin2010introduction}).
+Natural examples of sub-Gaussian random variables include any centered and bounded random variable, or a centered Gaussian.